Considering doing a project in MINDS?

 We don’t have ready-made project topics for you to pick from.
 Rather, we’ll be having a cup of coffee together and define a project topic tailored to your interests and background.

-Below you find startup reading suggestions for each of these three fields.
+Below you find startup reading suggestions for each of these four fields.

 Startup reading for Echo State Networks

 To get a clearer picture of this subject, please consult the following papers in the given order:

 - A Scholarpedia article for a first overview.

 - A short highlight paper: H. Jaeger and H. Haas, Harnessing Nonlinearity: Predicting Chaotic Systems and Saving Energy in Wireless Communication.
 Science 304, 2 April 2004, pp. 78-80 (preprint pdf)